COVID-19 Booking Assurance and Travel Advice »

 Hike the Inland Pack Track from the Pororari to the Punakaiki River.
 This historic route once used by prospectors and miners to avoid immense coastal cliffs while travelling the West Coast now forms part of our newest Great Walk, the Paparoa Track.
 Pass through deep limestone canyons and towering rainforest with groves of tropical nikau palms.
 You may not be able to resist a speedy swim in one of the many deep clear pools you pass on the way!

 We then leave the highway and follow the back roads around Lake Lyndon and on to Methven, a ski town by winter and laid-back rural town the rest of the year.
 The Southern Alps form a spectacular backdrop.
-Choose to dine in house or head into the village for a meal at a local restaurant.
-Accommodation: Ski Time, Methven.
-Includes breakfast and lunch.
+Includes breakfast, lunch and dinner.

 Accommodation